PilarczykM/JavaRabbitMQ/README.md

 ### `rabbitmq_publisher`
 *   **Purpose:** A Spring Boot web application that acts as a message publisher.
 *   **Technology:** Java 17, Spring Boot, Maven.
 *   **Functionality:** Exposes a REST endpoint at `/orders`.
-When it receives a POST request with a product name, it creates an `Order` object and sends it to the `order-queue` in RabbitMQ.
+When it receives a POST request with a product name and an order type (`standard` or `premium`), it creates an `Order` object and sends it to the appropriate queue (`standard-order-queue` or `premium-order-queue`) in RabbitMQ using a direct exchange.
 *   **Key Libraries:** `spring-boot-starter-web`, `spring-boot-starter-amqp`, `lombok`.

 ### `rabbitmq_consumer`
 *   **Purpose:** A Spring Boot application that acts as a message consumer.
 *   **Technology:** Java 17, Spring Boot, Maven.
-*   **Functionality:** Listens to the `order-queue` on RabbitMQ.
-When a message arrives, it deserializes the `Order` object and prints it to the console.
+*   **Functionality:** Listens to both the `standard-order-queue` and `premium-order-queue` on RabbitMQ.
+When a message arrives, it deserializes the `Order` object and prints it to the console, indicating whether it's a standard or premium order.
 *   **Key Libraries:** `spring-boot-starter-amqp`, `lombok`.

 ## Build and Run